1

 - Always depressurize the air spring before removing the lowers (if applicable)

-- Clean all clamp zones with isopropyl alcohol before use
+- Clean all clamp zones with isopropyl alcohol before clamping

-- Clamp only in the correct locations (never on threads or logos)
+- Clamp only in reinforced zones (never on threads or logos)

-- Do not open the base valve unless the bladder is blown or you know it's needed
+- Do not open the base valve unless needed (blown bladder or confirmed issue)

 Pro Tips

-- The rebound tip (meter rod) has one tiny o-ring, easy to replace if you blown the rebound.
+- The rebound meter rod has a tiny o-ring, easy to replace.

 Rebuild + Bleed Procedure

-- Clamp damper body with FIT body clamp and unscrew sealhead
+- Clamp damper body with FIT body clamp and remove sealhead

-- Clamp rebound shaft (8mm or 10mm depending on model) and unscrew the rebound assembly, heat may be needed
+- Clamp rebound shaft (8mm or 10mm) and remove rebound assembly, heat may be required

 Bleeding Process

-- Reopen LSC, and rebound fully and most importantly, put the climb lever to the OPEN position.
+- Reopen LSC and rebound fully; set climb lever to OPEN

-- Clamp damper upside-down and fill halfway with Fox 10wt Green (or equivalent)
+- Clamp damper upside down and fill halfway with the good oil

-- Make sure that the adjuster needle is fully pushed into it's hole or the oil can leak out from there.
+- Ensure adjuster needle is fully inserted or oil may leak

-- Top off oil to the brim and insert shaft slowly to avoid trapping air
+- Top off oil and reinsert shaft slowly to avoid air intake

-- Stroke shaft slowly while compressing bladder gently for 10–20 minutes
+- Stroke shaft slowly while compressing bladder for 10β20 minutes

-- If microbubbles persist, check that all adjusters are still fully open
+- If microbubbles persist, verify all adjusters are fully open

 Final Assembly

-- Reinstall into fork using chamferless 32mm socket
+- Reinstall damper using a 32mm chamferless socket

 Share